France downs brave Socceroos at the death

 Didier Deschamps' side looked to be heading for a disappointing start to their campaign, but Manchester United midfielder Paul Pogba saw his deflected effort bounce off the crossbar and narrowly over the line 10 minutes from time to secure all three points.

-France will hope for a more fluid performance against Peru on Friday (AEST), while Australia will look to get its campaign back on track when it faces Denmark.
+France will hope for a more fluid performance against Peru on Friday (NZST), while Australia will look to get its campaign back on track when it faces Denmark.